 Susie is currently serving her 6th term as President of the New Brunswick Union.
 She also sits at the negotiating table for all NBU collective agreements and is serving her second term on the Board of Directors for the New Brunswick Pay Equity Coalition.
-She is also a Trustee for the Shared Risk Plan for Certain Bargaining Employees of New Brunswick Hospitals and a member of the Standing Committee on Insured Benefits.
+She is also a trustee for the Certain Bargaining Employees of the New Brunswick Hospitals Shared Risk Pension Plan and a member of the Standing Committee on Insured Benefits.
 In addition, she is the National Vice-President for the National Union of Public and General Employees.
 She is a graduate of Harvard University's Harvard Trade Union Program.